donbenaryl/emapta-tech-test/README.md

 npm start
 ```

-# How much time I spent on this?
+# How much time did I spend on this?
 6 hours including this documentation

 # Preview